bootstrap-vue/bootstrap-vue/docs/components/carousel/README.md

 ### V-model support
-Programaticaly xontrol which slide is showing via `v-model` (which binds to the `value` prop).
-Note slides are indexed starting at `0`.
+Programmaticaly control which slide is showing via `v-model` (which binds to the `value` prop).
+Note, that slides are indexed starting at `0`.

 ### Accessibility